AnastasiiaFedostceva/AssessmentSignantHealth/README.md

 ## Assumptions and limitations ##
 The following assumptions and limitations were made:
+Common: not all possible test cases are presented in this project.
+Only positive test cases are presented to meet the acceptance criteria.
+Some negative test cases are also presented to show the experience.
 ### For API tests ###
-1) positive test cases will be run, tests with zero (highest) priority were described to meet the acceptance criteria.
-Parameterized tests (for test data) can be done with pytest.
+1) positive test cases will be run first to meet the acceptance criteria
 2) not all information about error codes and corner cases is available
-3) not all API methods are described in Assessment task.
-Test for DELETE method is present, and it checks that the error code is 405.
-All other methods were not covered.
+3) not all HTTP methods are described in Assessment task
+4) test for DELETE method is present, and it checks that the error code is 405.
+All other http-methods were not covered.
-4) the task may have imprecision in description:
+5) the task may have imprecision in description:
    1) API method GET /api/users does not require TOKEN parameter.
 The tests (/tests/test_get_all_users.py) were designed according to this imprecision, so this parameter is not needed .
    2) some libraries in Flasky project are not described in requirements.txt, so when installing Flasky locally, you may need to downgrade versions of some libraries.
 ### For UI tests ###